LucaFilipozzi/unique-id-filter/README.md

 Essentially, [the guidelines for using the tracing fields][ecs-tracing-use] are:

+* incoming external requests are assigned a traceId and a transactionId
-* external request is assigned a trace.id that is used throughout the tech stack
+* traceId is used throughout the stack to group logging events
+* incoming internal requests are assigned a transactionId and the incoming `x-request-id` header is parsed for traceId and parentId (parent's spanId)
-* internal requests contain trace.id and parent.id in `x-request-id`, are assigned a transaction.id:
+* outgoing internal requests are assigned a spanId (interpreted as parentId by the receiver) which is encoded into outgoing `x-request-id` along with traceId
-  use trace.id, parent.id, and transaction.id in logging statements
-* outgoing requests are assgined a span.id: propagate trace.id and span.id
+* logging events use traceId, parentId, and transactionId

 ```mermaid
 %%{